Overview

 Miconia Zone

-This zone, found only on San Cristóbal and Santa Cruz at 3,200 feet high, is named after the Miconia Robinsoniana shrub, the most endangered plant on the Galápagos, with pink and purple flowers and reaching up to 16 feet in height.
-A common sight in this zone is the Galápagos Cotton plant.
+This zone, found only on San Cristóbal and Santa Cruz at 3,200 feet high, is named after the Miconia robinsoniana shrub, the most endangered plant on the Galápagos, with pink and purple flowers and reaching up to 16 feet in height.
+A common sight in this zone is the Galápagos cotton plant.

 Pampa or Fern-Sedge Zone